Betty Bryant - Director

 I, along with my staff, am pursuing the capture and detention of repeat offenders cutting off their access to our young people and children.

-We have great law enforcement, great judges and plenty of crime.
+We have great law enforcement, great judges and too much crime.
 Together we will chase criminals out of town by being tough on crime and sending a community wide message and reputation of jail-time for crime in Clark County.

 Surrounding communities may be crime friendly, but not here and not on our streets.